- 1. South Tyneside Safeguarding Adults Board

 The QSGs are supported by NHS England.
 They provide an open forum for local supervisory, commissioning and regulatory bodies to share intelligence and give the opportunity to co-ordinate actions to ensure improvements in services.
 Its purpose is to ensure quality by early identification of risk, and; reduce the burden of performance management and regulation on providers.
-The strategic links with the STSCAP provides further opportunity to escalate concerns and share risks, and take a sub region view of quality concerns.
+The strategic links with the Safeguarding Adults Board provides further opportunity to escalate concerns and share risks, and take a sub region view of quality concerns.

 3. Senior Strategic Roles

-The Care Act 2014 prescribes that the STSCAP should include the local authority, the North East and North Cumbria Integrated Care Board (formerly South Tyneside Clinical Commissioning Group) and the police.
+Under the Care Act 2014 the Safeguarding Adults Board should include the local authority, the North East and North Cumbria Integrated Care Board (formerly South Tyneside Clinical Commissioning Group) and the police.
 The chief officers must sign off their organisation’s contributions to the strategic plan and annual reports.
 Chief officers should receive regular briefings of case law from the Court of Protection and the High Courts.
 See also Safeguarding Adults: Roles and Responsibilities in Health and Care Services (Care Quality Commission et al).

-Briefing: Care Act Implications for Safeguarding Adults (Skills for Care) provides detail on the role of the three statutory members of the STSCAP.
+Briefing: Care Act Implications for Safeguarding Adults (Skills for Care) provides detail on the role of the three statutory members of the Safeguarding Adults Board.

 4. Role and Function of the Police

-Although the police are a mandatory member of the STSCAP, they are not an agency responsible for the provision of care.
+Although the police are a mandatory member of the Safeguarding Adults Board, they are not an agency responsible for the provision of care.
 The police role in adult safeguarding is related to their core policing duties which are to: